 Non-class dependencies and

-Sometimes we need to create the dependent value dynamically, based on information we won't have until the last possible moment.
+Sometimes you need to create the dependent value dynamically, based on information you won't have until the last possible moment.
 Maybe the information changes repeatedly in the course of the browser session.

 Suppose also that the injectable service has no independent access to the source of this information.